Roger Jones (pharmacist): Early life and education

 Roger Spencer Jones was born on 2 July 1943 and brought up in a small, predominantly Welsh speaking village in the Dee valley.
 He was educated at Bala Boys' Grammar School and the Welsh School of Pharmacy, Cardiff.
 After his B.Pharm he completed his professional qualifications and went to Bradford Management School, where he gained his MSc.

 Employment

 He joined the Wellcome Foundation and worked in Consumer Products Marketing before taking up a line management job in Wellcome Nigeria.
 He then continued in line management in a regional capacity in West Africa and the Middle East.
-He then became responsible for Eastern Europe and the Communist Bloc where he became versed in technology transfer.
+Subsequently, he oversaw operations in Eastern Europe and the Communist Bloc, where he gained experience in technology transfer.
 He was then appointed Marketing Planning Manager and was a member of the corporate R&D committees.
-He left Wellcome in 1982 to establish his own Contract Development company, Penn Pharmaceuticals Ltd, which became one of the leading international companies in this field.
-This he sold to the management team in 1999.
+In 1982, he left Wellcome to establish his own Contract Development company, Penn Pharmaceuticals Ltd, which became one of the leading international companies in this field.
+He sold the business to its management team in 1999.